Anyone Docs

 1. Hardware Setup

-Router Setup
+Router Mode Setup

 This guide will walk you through how to set up the Anyone Router in Simple Routing Mode.

-Last updated 1 month ago
+Last updated 17 days ago

-Welcome to your Router!
+Welcome to your Anyone Router.

 The Anyone Router protects your home traffic by creating a secure Wi-Fi hotspot that routes clients through the Anyone Network - an unloggable global privacy network.

 About the Anyone Network Unlike almost all VPNs, which run central servers that track and log your traffic, the Anyone Network provides network privacy that cannot be traced.
 The Network uses onion routing, which means that your traffic flows through multiple VPN tunnels to fragment your data.
-Find out more about the network at .
+Find out more about the network at https://anyone.io/network.

 For more information about network speed, jump to Extra: Performance .